StamKavid/StamKavid/README.md

 **Technologies:**

-• Python (Numpy, Pandas, Seaborn, Sklearn, TensorFlow, etc.) | Proficient in Python and have experience working with various libraries and frameworks for data analysis and machine learning.
+• Python (Numpy, Pandas, Seaborn, Sklearn, TensorFlow, etc.) | <br>
+Proficient in Python and have experience working with various libraries and frameworks for data analysis and machine learning.

-• Deep Learning Frameworks & architectures | /n
+• Deep Learning Frameworks & architectures |
 Familiar with multiple DL frameworks such as Tensorflow, Keras, PyTorch, and architectures such as CNN, RNN and GAN.

 • Athena/Redshift/Snowflake SQL |